Revelations of Guidance

 entire night but the important bit for this account is one particular episode.
 In

-soul.
-Wearing a big grey coat it reached the foot of some steps which lead up
+or soul.
+Wearing a big grey coat it reached the foot of some steps which

-steeply to a great throne.
-The image of glory on that throne I will not discuss.
+lead up steeply to a great throne.
+The image of glory on that throne I will not

-The figure at the foot of the steps in the coat threw it off and revealed himself
+discuss.
+The figure at the foot of the steps in the coat threw it off and

-to be wearing a sparkling white uniform almost military in appearance.
-The
+revealed himself to be wearing a sparkling white uniform almost military in

 The elevated mood was too great for distress but I was left with a strong